berberman/nvfetcher/README.md

   * `fetch.pypi = pypi_name` or `pypi_name:ver` (default to `$ver` if no `ver` specified)
   * `fetch.git = git_url` or `git_url:rev` (default to `$ver` if no `rev` specified)
   * `fetch.url = url`

+* optional git prefetch configuration, which makes sense only when the fetcher equals to `fetch.github` or `fetch.git`.
+They can exist simultanesouly.
+  * `git.branch = branch_name` - branch to fetch
+  * `git.deepClone` - a bool value to control deep clone
+  * `git.fetchSubmodules` - a bool value to control fetching submodules
+  * `git.leaveDotGit` - a bool value to control leaving dot git

 You can find an example of the configuration file, see [`nvfetcher_example.toml`](nvfetcher_example.toml).